 Some professing Christians, however, do not believe in anything miraculous or supernatural.
 They are like the Sadducees among the religious leaders of Jesus's day.
 Pharisees believed in the supernatural, but the Sadducees did not (Acts 23:8).
 Some people today won't accept the virgin birth of Jesus as a real event.

-Peter testifies, "We did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eye witnesses of his majesty..." —a clear, evidential refutation of the assertion that the story of Christ is a myth (2Peter 1:16).
+Peter testifies, "We did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eye witnesses of his majesty..." —a clear, evidential denial that Christ is a myth (2Peter 1:16).

 In some translations the word "almah" in Hebrew is rendered "maiden" or "young woman" rather than "virgin" (Isaiah 7:14).
 It is hardly a sign that a young woman conceives in the normal way.
 However, the inspired translation (Matthew 1:23) has the Greek word for "virgin" —the Holy Spirit settles the matter.